AndrewBavuels/Git-and-GitHub-for-Project-Management/README.md

 - `git checkout`: Switches to the specified branch.
 - `git merge`: Merges the specified branch into the current branch.
 - `git branch`: Lists created branches.

+## 2. About Git and GitHub

+#### What is Git?
+Git is a distributed version control system designed by Linus Torvalds to manage changes to files and facilitate collaboration in software development projects.
+It tracks changes incrementally, allowing users to revert to previous versions and integrate new features.
+Originally for Linux, Git is now cross-platform (Linux, MacOS, Windows), operated via command-line with commands like merge, pull, add, commit, and rebase.

+#### Uses of Git for Projects
+Git enhances efficiency with plain text files by efficiently storing incremental changes.
+It's not recommended for binaries due to size increases; small, static binaries (e.g., logos) are exceptions.
+Binaries should be stored in a CDN (Content Delivery Network) rather than in Git repositories.

+#### Git Stash Usage
+Git stash allows temporarily storing changes without committing them, useful for switching contexts or saving work in progress.

+#### Features of Git
+Git facilitates organized and collaborative software development with features including:
+- **Version Control:** Tracks file changes for easy rollback.
+- **Branching:** Allows creating branches for parallel development.
+- **Collaboration:** Enables multiple contributors to work simultaneously.
+- **Security:** Detects file changes and ensures integrity with staged, modified, and committed states.
+- **Flexibility:** Operates locally with minimal external dependencies.
+- **Commands:** Simple command syntax, accessible for beginners in programming.

+#### Version Control Systems (VCS)
+VCS records changes to files over time, managing project history, comparing changes, identifying contributors, and enabling rollbacks.

+#### Git vs. GitHub
+GitHub is a collaborative platform using Git for version control.
+It hosts computer program source code, acts as a social network for developers, and serves as a portfolio.
+GitHub offers free public repository hosting and paid private options.

+#### GitHub Features

+- **Free Project Hosting:** Public repositories available at no cost.
+- **Project Sharing:** Easy sharing of projects.
+- **Collaboration:** Enables collaboration and contribution.
+- **Error Reduction:** Enhances maintenance, environment management, and error detection.
+- **Teamwork:** Ideal for team projects, integrating Git's version control benefits with additional project management tools.